dioptre/docs/content/learn-code-basic/4-adding-animation-with-javascript.md

 ## Draw a circle

 We'll see more and more `functions` don't be afraid of them.
 They're here to help!
 In the following example there is:
-- ellipse (draw an ellipse/circle at your mouse-x-position, mouse-y-position, with-width-in-pixels, with-height-in pixels)
+- **ellipse** (draw an ellipse/circle at your mouse-x-position, mouse-y-position, with-width-in-pixels, with-height-in pixels)... *where* X and width are horizontal, Y and height are vertical.

 Click on **play** to get started.
+Move your mouse over the preview.
 Try changing the values (you can also replace mouseX and mouseY with numbers).

 <iframe src="https://editor.p5js.org/dioptre/sketches/SUzo3a_1o" width="100%" height="768"></iframe>